Samsung/tizen-docs/docs/application/native/guides/applications/overview.md

 Application state changes are managed by the underlying framework.
 For more information on application state transitions, see [Application States and Transitions](efl-ui-app.md#state_trans).

-## Tizen Core

-Tizen core is a Main Loop Model provided since Tizen 9.0.
-It allows for the creation of multiple loops in different threads, enabling safe communication between them.

-- **[Tizen Core](./tizen-core/tizen-core.md)**: Supports creating and running the main loop in multiple threads.

-- **[Tizen Core Channel](.tizen-core/tizen-core-channel.md)**: Provides a communication channel that allows safe sending and receiving of data between threads.
-This channel can be used to exchange information in a synchronized state without data conflict.

-- **[Tizen Core Event](.tizen-core/tizen-core-event.md)**: A feature to deliver events to specific tasks, which can be used to wait for completion of tasks or send notifications to other threads.

 ## Related Information
 - Dependencies